dfreese/Gray/docs/commands.md

 ```
 Indicates the end of a vector source started by start_vecsrc

-### beam
+### pt_src
 ```
-beam [position xyz] [direction xyz] [angle width] [energy] [activity]
+pt_src [position xyz] [activity]
 ```
-Creates a monoenergetic source with a given position and direction.
+Creates a source where decays are emitted precisely from the position given.
-The angle should be non-negative.
-If it is greater than zero, an angle offset
+If the current isotope is a positron, the positron range will be applied from
-from the direction axis will randomly be selected, along with a random azimuthal
+this position.
+This can commonly be paired with a "isotope beam ..."  command
-coordinate around the axis.
+to create a gamma ray beam of a particular energy.

 ### voxel_src
 ```